 Lanphere has acknowledged that some may not like the angle of his group and podcast.
-In one episode of the “Reformed Pubcast” in which he spoke about his work on “Calvinist,” he explained, “We’re beer and theology, so who even knows if famous-ish Reformed people would want to associate themselves with something like that.”
+In an appearance on the “Reformed Outlook” in which he spoke about his work on “Calvinist,” he explained, “We’re beer and theology, so who even knows if famous-ish Reformed people would want to associate themselves with something like that.”

 However, Lanphere has explained during interviews that with his film, he simply wanted viewers to be in awe of the doctrines of grace.